 step 1 grab a bag of black beans – rinse with water and pluck out any broken ones

-step 3 fill with water to about 2 inches above the beans
+step 3 fill with water: 6 cups or about 2 inches above the beans

 step 4 turn on to HIGH and set a timer for 3.5 hours

 Now walk away!